 Prior to submission of a formal grant proposal, the BCA requires a one-page Letter of Intent (LOI) and a separate CV.
 For 2020 grants, those letters will be due on April 5, 2019, and should be email to email@example.com.
 The LOI must contain the applicant’s name, job title and institution at the top of the page, and the applicant’s contact information.
 The document should state the project title and hypothesis, outline the research aim(s) and methods, and include a brief discussion of the project’s potential impact.
 The CV should be in the current NIH biosketch format.

 Applicants will be informed by mid-May 2019 whether they have been invited to proceed with a formal application.
-Researchers should coordinate with their institutions, as the BCA will accept a maximum of two LOIs per institution.
+Researchers should coordinate with their institutions, as the BCA will accept a maximum of 2 LOIs per institution.

 Full applications for the Exceptional Project Grant are due on or before July 19, 2019.
 An Independent External Review Committee reviews and evaluates the applications.
 Based on their results and subsequent review by the Grants Committee, recommendations will be made to the BCA Board for final approval.
 Applicants will be notified in mid-January 2020 of the decision regarding their proposals.
 To apply, download the application here.

 The term of the Breast Surgical Fellowship is one year with a grant award of $75,000, from August 1 through July 31.
 Institutions making application for the 2020 award must have an established breast fellowship program, be SSO accredited for a minimum of 2 years, and be located in Connecticut, New Jersey or New York.